How Privacy Works for Tagged Photos

 - Choose an option from the dropdown menu

 When you turn off tag suggestions, Facebook won’t suggest that people tag you when photos look like you.
 The template that we created to enable the tag suggestions feature will also be deleted.
-Note that friends will still be able to tag photos of you.
+Keep in mind that friends will still be able to tag photos of you.

-Before you opt out of using this feature, we encourage you to consider how tag suggestions benefit you and your friends.
-Our tagging tools (including grouping photos that look similar and suggesting friends who might be in them) are meant to make it easier for you to share your memories and experiences with your friends.
+Our tagging tools, including grouping photos that look similar and suggesting friends who might be in them, are meant to make it easier for you to share your memories and experiences with your friends.

 How Privacy Works for Photo Albums

-- Go to your Timeline and click on the Photos section
+- Go to your profile and click Photos.

-- Use the audience selector tool under each album to control who can see your photos
+- Use the audience selector tool under each album to control who can see your album.

 - The privacy setting for your Cover Photos album is always public.

-To adjust the privacy settings of photos you've already posted to these albums, simply:
+To adjust the privacy settings of photos you've posted to these albums:

-- Go to the album you want to share
+- Select the audience you want to share the photo with

-From here you can copy and paste the link in an email, on your Timeline, in a status or send it in a message.
-You can use this link to share this photo album with anyone, even if they don't have a Facebook account.
-Anyone with the link will be able to see your photo album.
+Copy and paste the link to share it with anyone, even if they don't have a Facebook account.
+Keep in mind that anyone with the link will be able to see the album.